apache/incubator-stormcrawler/external/elasticsearch/README.md

 Use the archetype for Elasticsearch with:

-`mvn archetype:generate -DarchetypeGroupId=org.apache.stormcrawler -DarchetypeArtifactId=storm-crawler-elasticsearch-archetype -DarchetypeVersion=2.11`
+`mvn archetype:generate -DarchetypeGroupId=org.apache.stormcrawler -DarchetypeArtifactId=stormcrawler-elasticsearch-archetype -DarchetypeVersion=2.11`

 You'll be asked to enter a groupId (e.g. com.mycompany.crawler), an artefactId (e.g. stormcrawler), a version, a package name and details about the user agent to use.